czeinerb/GettingAndCleaningDataProject/CodeBook.md

 **Important notes**

-- As it was not clearly stated in teh projact description I decided to use mean() and std() variables as well as the meanFeq() variables.
+- As it was not clearly stated in the project description I decided to use mean() and std() variables as well as the meanFeq() variables.
 Consequently I have 33+33+13=79 variables in total.
 - Not all files are used from the source data.
 List and details of the all original files can be found in the README.txt of the source data (_".\UCI HAR Dataset" folder._).